aliakarma/secure-agent-runtime/thesis_draft.md

 - **Supervisor-Worker Pattern**: A centralized LLM-driven "Supervisor" node orchestrates the workflow.
 It analyzes the `AgentState` and dynamically delegates sub-tasks to specialized worker agents (e.g., a `FlightAgent` and a `HotelAgent`).
 Once a worker completes its specific tool invocation, control is yielded back to the Supervisor, creating a cyclic graph capable of recursive problem-solving until the user's intent is fully satisfied.

 ### 3.2 Tool Augmented Generation and Persistent Memory
-The specialized worker agents operate using the ReAct (Reasoning and Acting) framework, granted access to mock API functions (`search_flights`, `reserve_hotel`).
+The specialized worker agents operate using the ReAct (Reasoning and Acting) framework, granted access to both mock API functions (`search_flights`, `reserve_hotel`) and multimodal extraction tools (`read_image_ocr`, `process_audio_memo`, `analyze_video_feed`).
 This Tool-Augmented Generation allows the LLM to affect external state.
+The multimodal tools invoke full extraction pipelines: `read_image_ocr` triggers the `VisualSanitizer` (GPT-4o-mini Vision → Tesseract OCR → EXIF extraction → sidecar fallback), `process_audio_memo` triggers the `AudioSanitizer` (OpenAI Whisper API → local Whisper model → sidecar fallback), and `analyze_video_feed` triggers the `VideoSanitizer` (GPT-4o-mini multi-frame analysis → OpenCV keyframe extraction with Tesseract OCR → sidecar fallback).
+Each tool returns sanitized, classified text that has been scanned for prompt injection before entering the agent's reasoning context.

 Furthermore, to maintain context across multiple disjointed sessions, the architecture integrates a Vector Database (ChromaDB).
 User preferences and conversational context are converted into high-dimensional embeddings and stored persistently.
 During execution, the system performs a semantic similarity search to retrieve relevant historical memory, appending it to the `AgentState`.